xxcoding100year/learngit/readme.txt

-git is a free software distributed under the GPL git has a mutable index called stage git tracks changes of files creating a new branch quick
+git is a free software distributed under the GPL git has a mutable index called stage git tracks changes of files creating a new branch quick AND simple